HoangNhutHuynh/A-large-open-access-dataset-of-transillumination-imaging-toward-realization-the-optical-computed-tom/README.md

-\title{A large open access dataset of transillumination image}
+A large open access dataset of transillumination image